 Maybe your child has a 504-Plan, but the accommodations are no longer relevant.

-Perhaps your child doesn’t have a 504-Plan, but they have a documented disability and you are wondering if they need one.
+Perhaps your child doesn’t have a 504-Plan, but they have a documented disability, and you wonder if they need one.

 Maybe your child’s teacher is providing accommodations without a 504-Plan.